SWE-UniStuttgart/Qlunc/readme.md

 The most importants to know are:
 1) Create a folder named `Projects` in the main directory.
 Here the created lidar objext will be saved.
 2) Copy/paste the file `Qlunc_inputs.yml` into `Main` for a quick start/test
 3) The content of each folder in the repository is breafly explained here below.
-Further information can bwe found in the `readme` in the corresponding folder.
+Further information can be found in the `readme` in the corresponding folder.

 ### Main
 This is the core of `Qlunc`.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device and instantiate the classes.
  - `Qlunc_Classes.py` contains the code which _creates_ all the lidar digital twins.
 Each lidar module/component is assigned to a python class.
  - `Qlunc_Instantiate.py` instantiate the lidar classes taking the values from `Qlunc_inputs.yml`.
 ### UQ_Functions
- - Contains the functions that compute the uncertainties coming from different devices, calculting also the uncertainty propagation corresponding to the different      modules and lidar uncertainty as well.
+ - Contains the functions that compute the uncertainties from different devices, calculting also the uncertainty propagation corresponding to the different      modules and lidar uncertainty as well.
 Users can define their own functions to calculate specific module uncertainties, and combined/expanded uncertainties as well.
 ### Lidar_Projects
 When a lidar object is created, data from its characteristics and measuring configuration are stored here.
 ### Utils